marlon-schmitz-289/Notenverwaltung/README.md

 ## Description

-Small project to organize your grades in certain subjects Users are manually added, like the subjects
+Small project to organize your grades in certain subjects\n Users are manually added, like the subjects